<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 Also read: Norwegian business culture

-3) Member of the EEA
+3) Norway is a member of the EEA

 Norway is not a member of the EU, but the country is integrated in the EEA-agreement.
 This means that Norway is an equal partner in the EU internal market on the same terms as other EU-countries, providing a familiar legal experience for companies used to operate within the EU.

-4) Future investments in Norway
+4) Future investments in Norway are promising

 The Norwegian government has proposed to develop the national infrastructure across the country, earmarking NOK 1 064 billion to spend on the improvement and building of new railways, roads, shipping and public transport.